Skip to content

 # Build only L2 project images (fast, reuses existing L0/L1 layers)

-# Rebuild from L0 (no cache) (includes base image pull and apt packages)
+# Rebuild from L0 (no cache) (includes base image pull and system packages)

 # Optional: build a dev image from L0 as well